emmicayer/Mechatronics-Repository/docs/index.rst

 Game Track
 ----

 This is the game track that Romi was tasked to navigate.
 This game track includes multiple sections that can be navigated purely with line following, a split path, checkpoints, a square wave section, a garage, and a wall to hit and navigate around.
-In our `task8_TrackRun.py`, we section off the track into half line following sections and half state estimation sections.
+To complete this task, we section off the track into half line following sections and half state estimation sections.

 .. figure:: images/gametrack.png
    :align: center